TrudAX/denistrunin-blog/src/draft/integration-inboundwebsales/index.md

 **Goal: Design and develop a Dynamics 365 Finance integration solution that imports sales orders into D365FO from a partner website via REST API endpoint.**

 To illustrate this process, I will use the Purchase Order Management application created in the previous [post](https://denistrunin.com/integration-outboundweb/), which provides an API to retrieve the created orders.
+The example is simplified, but you can find a similar API in other systems(e.g. [Shopify](https://shopify.dev/docs/api/admin-rest/2025-01/resources/order#get-orders?status=any))

 The source code is available on [GitHub](https://github.com/TrudAX/TestWebService_PurchaseOrderApp).
 The application comprises two main components: